TRS-80 Color Computer

 The TRS-80 Color Computer, later marketed as the Tandy Color Computer, is a series of home computers developed and sold by Tandy Corporation.
-Despite sharing a name with the earlier TRS-80, the Color Computer is a completely different system and a radical departure in design based on the Motorola 6809E processor rather than the Zilog Z80 of earlier models.
+Despite sharing a name with the earlier, Z80-based TRS-80, the Color Computer is a different system and a radical departure in design based on the Motorola 6809E and variants of the Motorola 6847 video display generator.

 The Tandy Color Computer line, nicknamed CoCo, started in 1980 with what is now called the Color Computer 1.
-It was followed by the Color Computer 2 in 1983, then the Color Computer 3 in 1986.
+It was available in 4K, 16K, and 32K models.
+The Color Computer 2 (1983) was a cost reduced version with 16K and 64K models.
+The Color Computer 3 (1986) was a significant upgrade, adding a software-controlled option to double the processor speed, improved graphics, 128K or 512K memory, and a memory management unit.
 All three models maintain a high level of software and hardware compatibility, with few programs written for an older model being unable to run on the newer ones.
 The Color Computer 3 was discontinued in 1991.

 All Color Computer models shipped with Color BASIC, an implementation of Microsoft BASIC, in ROM.
 Variants of the OS-9 multitasking operating system were available from third parties.